Andrej Gajić usually dives alone. At night. In shallow, murky water. This is where and when he’ll find sharks.

 Many of Gajić’s dives take place at Neum Bay.
 It’s on the Adriatic Sea.
 It’s a hotspot for sharks.
 It’s a good place to study these nocturnal creatures.

 The water is muddy.
 It’s hard for him to see anything.
 He waits for his eyes to adjust.
 Then he sees them.
 Smoothound sharks swim in circles.

 As they swim around him, he looks closely at their jaws and teeth.
 He looks at their gills and skin.
 Are these sharks healthy?
 Maybe.

 A lesser spotted dogfish rests on the seabed.

 Sharks in the Adriatic

 There are 33 species of sharks in the Adriatic Sea.
-Catsharks, dogfish, and smoothhounds are the most abundant.
-These sharks are fairly small and like to stay near the seafloor.
+Catsharks, smoothhounds, and dogfish are the most common.
+These sharks are small.
+They like to stay near the seafloor.
 Gajić can swim with them and study them.